PRE-DESIGN LAYOUT (OPTIONAL)

 For developments in Master Meter or Read and Bill Distributor Contract Areas:

+The water district will review the plans and provide engineer with Denver Water’s form: Distributor Conditional Water Plan Approval.
 Steps 1 through 6 shall apply.
 Denver Water will return comments to both the project engineer and the district.
-For the submittal process, files will be accepted using Dropbox.

 STEP 2: FORMAL PLAN SUBMITTAL